• Skip to primary navigation

 • Eggnog Bundt Cake with Rum Glaze

-Make sure everything is at room temperature before you begin.
+Make sure all ingredients are at room temperature before you begin.

 For the glaze, you need sugar, butter, water, nutmeg, and either: